adityagirisha/adityagirisha.github.io/_posts/2022-08-10-golang-hypetrain.markdown

 > In Conclusion?

+I love Golang❤️!
+But we have to come to terms with reality.
 Go is built for different things.
 It wasn't meant for competitive coding, or a monlithic server, or for prototyping.
 It was meant to solve the web app development challenges.

 It was meant for building low-latency, high-performance servers with low-level protocol implementations.
 So, comparing it to Java is like comparing apples to oranges for now.
 But Go is young and I'm curious to see what kind of orange it will turn out to be.